jaruchi/TicTacToe/README.md

   set currentTurn to X

 ```

+### Solution for Winner
+1. There are 8 criterion to win this game.
+I took an array winningConditions[] with 8 possible situations, which holds the positions where a player can win.
+2. There is also an array for the cells where user clicks are captured, gamBoard[]
+3. Whenever a click happens on the gameboard, it is checked for the winning criterion.
+4. Positions from the winningConditions[] are stored in another array, winCon[]
+5. From that array every position is matched to the value stored in the gameBoard[]
+6. if all the positions has same value then it's a win

 ### User Stories Covered

 - As a user, I should be able to start a new tic tac toe game